 Five years after completion of a Baccalaureate degree as defined in 1.3.1, applicants whose academic record is such that they would not be admissible to a Master's program may be admitted conditionally as mature students, provided they are recommended by the appropriate Program.
-Such recommendations must be made in writing by the Program and approved by the Vice Provost Student Recruitment or designate.
+Such recommendations must be made in writing by the Program and approved by the Dean.